linwoodc3/linwoodc3.github.io/_posts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 <br>
 </div>

 As we noted early on in this post, GDELT automatically geolocated this news event to Las Vegas within 1 hour of the gunshots being fired.
 While it's true that breaking news and television stations were reporting the story within minutes, it's important to note that GDELT **automatically inferred the location, CAMEO code, and actors**.
-If a system is looking at multiple cities across the globe for specific events, `gdeltPyR` and GDELT can be a force multiplier when human capital and time are constraining factors.
-If we w
+If we established automated pipelines for multiple locations similar to what we implemented in this post, `gdeltPyR` and GDELT can be a force multiplier when human capital and time are constraining factors.

-Speaking of time, we can explore one more time aspect of this data.
+Speaking of time, we can answer another temporal question regarding the "fastest" producer.

 ### Question 4: Using the GDELT processed news providers as the population, which provider produced the fastest overall?

 This question can be tricky, but we have all the data needed to answer the question.
 We want to calculate, on average, which news provider gets stories out faster.
-In a business case, the answer to this question would support the recommendations we made earlier, giving our client an added dimension to not just track the news provider who produces the most, but also the provider who is fastest on the scene when a breaking event happens.
+In a business case, the answer to this question would support the recommendations we made earlier, giving our client an added dimension to not just track the news provider who produces the most content, but also the provider who is fastest on the scene when a breaking event happens.

 To get an average time, we need time as an integer (<a href="https://en.wikipedia.org/wiki/Unix_time" target="_blank">epoch</a>).
 The bulk of this computation will focus on converting to epoch.
 We are getting slightly more advanced in our wrangling/computation.
-The steps we will follow are:
+The steps are:
 *  Group data by news source
 *  Filter data and only keep sources that provided 3 or more original news stories
 *  Compute summary statistics (mean, max, min) over our epoch timestamps for each provider